What Is Another Name for Mole? Top 5 Alternatives Explained

 Top Brands to Try

-• Rosita: Offers both paste and powder versions with authentic flavors.
+• Rosita: Authentic paste and powder options.

-• Goya: Widely available and offers a mild, family-friendly mole.
+• Goya: Widely available mild family-friendly mole.

 Popular Mole Brands